easy-graph/easy-graph.github.io/docs/_sources/aboutus.rst.txt

 We are from the `DataNET Group <http://fudan-datanet.mysxl.cn/>`_ at Fudan University.
-Our goal is to build a cross-platform library which could be useful for social network analytics.
+Our goal is to build a cross-platform library which could be useful for interdisciplinary network analytics.
 Please feel free to email us at mgao21@m.fudan.edu.cn.